diequies/100daysofdata/README.md

 ---

+### **Day 18 of #100DaysOfData Challenge**

+First contact with GitHub as a collaborator in a collective project.
+Today I had to learn how to create new branches and how to push my work without overwriting others work.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I started the EDA on the only data set we could find.
+This is my first non-guided EDA, and I have to say that it is difficult to decide where and how to start.
+So far, it is a bit of a mess, but I could find some interesting points.
+The only drawback is that I have to correct it to allow other people to understand it.
+Also, as my first adventure in GitHub collaboration I deleted my own notebook, and unfortunately, I will need to start again tomorrow.

+---

 ### **Day 17 of #100DaysOfData Challenge**

 Thanks to communication, today, we improved our understanding of Nestre requirements.
 Communication is always a key in team working and more in inter-companies working.
 In addition, some more progress in house pricing prediction, a new method, less API intensive.